-CONTRACT APPLICATION FOR USE OF FAIRHOPE PUBLIC LIBRARY MEETING ROOMS ndersigned, hereby apply for the use of the Giddens Conference Center and/or Board Room at the Fairhout Library and, in connection with said application, furnish the following: pe 1.
+CONTRACT APPLICATION FOR USE OF FAIRHOPE PUBLIC LIBRARY MEETING ROOMS ndersigned, hereby apply for the use of the Giddens Conference Center and/or Board Room a Library and, in connection with said application, furnish the following: at the Fairhope 1.
 I wish to use the: Giddens Conference Center Board Room 2.
-Date/Day of week Requested: Hours: From to (including room set up and break down time).
-All meetings may be booked NO EARLIER than 15 MINUTES after the library opens.
-All meetings MUST adjourn 15 MINUTES before library closes.
+Date/Day of week Requested: (including room set up and break down time).
+All meetings may be booked NO EARLIER than 15 MINUTES after the library opens All meetings MUST adjourn 15 MINUTES before library closes. .
 3. Name of Organization: Phone: Phone: Billing address: City State Zip Code Contact person and capacity/title: Email Address: 4.
-Approximate number of persons expected: AdultsMinors If a youth group, how many adult sponsors will be in attendance?(One adult per eight children is required) 5.
+Approximate number of persons expected: Adults Minors If a youth group, how many adult sponsors will be in attendance?(One adult per eight children is required) 5.
 Type of activity: 6.
-Equipment needed: # of Tables # of Chairs Podium DVD/VCR Laptop Projector Screen Additional technical assistance required (Fees apply: see Fee Schedule) Please list additional technical assistance if needed: All presentations and computer files relevant to the event must be brought on a flash drive (often called thumb drive or USB).
+Equipment needed: # of Tables # of Chairs Podium DVD/VCR Laptop Projector Screen Additional technical assistance required (Fees apply: see Fee Schedule) Please list additional technical assistance if needed: All presentations and computer files relevant to the event must be brought on a flash drive (thumb drive or USB).
 The drive must be compatible with a Windows 10/11 PC.
-Personal devices will no permitted to connect to the library's A/V equipment.
-7. An appointment with staff is required and must be arranged at least 24 hours prior to the event to review A/V requirements. v any 8.
+Personal de permitted to connect to the library's A/V equipment.
+7. An appointment with staff is required and must be arranged at least 24 hours prior to the evol.
+A/V requirements. ent to review any 8.
 I will be serving food and/or beverages:YesNo (Fees apply: see Fee Schedule) 9.
 Reservation will not be made until contract is signed and the Library has received payment for all fees.